top of page

 Keel-Profile

 The entire shape of the board is designed for low drag.
 This is why the keel in the underwater hull runs all the way through to the tail of the board in a flow-optimized profile.
-The slightly wider trailing edge of the keel in the tail ensures that the turbulence behind the board remains small even when the board is not really going straight through the water.
+The now significantly narrower trailing edge of the keel in the tail ensures that the turbulence behind the board remains small even when the board is not really going straight through the water.
 The keel also gives the board really good directional stability which is a great advantage when pumping in displacement mode.
 This means you don't have to constantly correct the direction of travel of the board with the wing, but can concentrate fully on pumping.
 The side areas next to the keel are not straight, but shaped in a “V” to effectively drain the water sideways in the event of a touchdown.
-The wider tail provides more stability when getting on the board.

 Surfboard-Outline